How to Make Homemade Tile Floor Cleaner

 - Add the water and liquid castile soap.

-- Swirl the bottle gently to combine all the ingredients.
+- Swirl the bottle gently to combine all of the ingredients.

 A Few Notes About Homemade Tile Floor Cleaner